fxcm-mroman/FXCM-API/docs/_build/html/_sources/restapi.rst.txt

    * Apply for a `demo account <https://www.fxcm.com/uk/forex-trading-demo/>`_.
    * Generate access token.
 You can generate one from `Trading Station web <https://tradingstation.fxcm.com/>`_.
 Click on User Account > Token Management on the upper right hand of the website.
-   * For Live account, please send your username to api@fxcm.com, we will need to enable Rest API access.
+   * For live account, please send your username to api@fxcm.com, we will need to enable Rest API access.
 For demo account, Rest API access is enabled by default.

-   * Download Rest API pdf documents `here <https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.pdf/>`_.
+4. Download Rest API pdf documents `here <https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.pdf/>`_.

-   * Start coding.
+5. Start coding.
 You will need to reference the `socket.io library <https://socket.io/docs/client-api/>`_ in your code.

-		- Using Javascript, click `here <https://www.npmjs.com/package/socket.io/>`_.
+   * Using Javascript, click `here <https://www.npmjs.com/package/socket.io/>`_.
-		- Using Python, click `here <https://pypi.python.org/pypi/socketIO-client/>`_.
+   * Using Python, click `here <https://pypi.python.org/pypi/socketIO-client/>`_.

 **How to connect**::

 Clients should establish a persistent WebSocket connection using socket.io library.
 All non-solicited updates will be sent over this connection.
 Client requests are to be sent via normal HTTP messages.
-Every HTTP message must contain following parameters
+Every HTTP message must contain following parameters:

 | Header | Description | Values | Req’d |
 | --- | --- |--- |--- |